Preparing for Surgery

 - Your child should not eat anything after midnight the night before surgery.

 - Your child may have clear liquids and/or be breastfed the day of surgery, but only for a limited time.
-The chart below will help you determine when you should stop clear liquids and breastfeeding on surgery day.
+The chart will help you determine when you should stop clear liquids and breastfeeding on surgery day.

 - Clear liquids include water, sugar water, liquid electrolyte supplements and apple juice only.

-Please call your physician if your child:
+Call your physician if your child:

 - Develops a chest cold